a woman with her arm stretched out the window of her SUV driving along the coast

 Pro Tip – I’m sure you’ve heard it is beneficial to work with multiple recruiters from different companies during the job search phase to “widen your net”, however, for your first contract keep it simple and work with one good recruiter – you already have enough on your plate!

-For more information on what to expect and how to prepare for travel nursing interviews click here!
+For more information on what to expect, read how to prepare for travel nursing interviews.
 If your interview goes well and the facility is interested in hiring you, they will reach out to your recruiter, who will then send you a letter of offer.

 Once you receive a letter of offer, look over it very carefully before signing.

 Ensure your requested days off are included in the contract, and verify that all contract details are correct.
-Do some quick math to make sure your weekly rate adds up to what was previously discussed with your recruiter at the time of job submission.
 Read the fine print about the facility’s canceled shift and/or contract policy (36 hours in a 13-week contract is standard).

 This is a time to really go in-depth with your recruiter to make sure you’re set up for success.
 Try to allow at least four weeks from signing to your start date (you’ll see why this is important later).